KranKRival/Noexes/README.md

 * L0nk, dcx2 and a bunch of others from the old WiiRd fourms
-* roblabla for their near endless help, and for putting up with my inane questions
+* roblabla for their near endless help, and for putting up with my inane questions *Some Extra Credits - AnalogMan "thanks for your time into this :P"